Mercury Grand Marquis: Powertrain

 Coinciding with the complete redesign of the body, the second-generation Grand Marquis (alongside its Ford and Lincoln counterparts) debuted the Ford Modular V8 engine family.
 Replacing the 4.9L and the 5.8L Windsor V8s, the 190hp SOHC 4.6L V8 was the first overhead-cam V8 to appear in an American-market full-size sedan.
-When specified with dual exhaust, the engine output increased to 210hp.
-When not ordered with the trailer-towing package, the 210hp engine was part of an optional handling package, which included a heavy-duty suspension and a lower-ratio rear axle (3.27 instead of 2.73).
+When specified with dual exhaust, the engine output increased to 210 hp.
+When not ordered with the trailer-towing package, the 210 hp engine was part of an optional handling package, which included a heavy-duty suspension and a lower-ratio rear axle (3.27 instead of 2.73).

 The 4.6L V8 was coupled exclusively to a 4-speed automatic transmission.
 The hydraulically controlled AOD transmission (in use since 1980) was replaced for 1993 by the electronically controlled AOD-E transmission; for 1995, the AOD-E was replaced by the heavier-duty 4R70W, shared with the Lincoln Mark VIII and Town Car.